A few years back, I got an unexpected, though common, gift. That gift was simply an Inkling.

 “Well, that won’t be a problem,” my agent told me.
 “They’re not going to interview anyone else.
 You got the job.”

 It was five days before my neck returned to normal.

-At Red Robin, where Dave and I and my agent went after the interview to celebrate, the agent told us that the second part of the job may or may not come through, depending on a couple of internal decisions yet to be made.
+At the steakhouse where my husband, my agent and I went after the interview to celebrate, the agent told us that the second part of the job may or may not come through, depending on a couple of internal decisions yet to be made.
 He also said that due to my inexperience in the field I barely squeaked by in the interview, and that they were hiring me on a trial basis.

 Hearing this, I smiled.
 “I’ll do great,” I told him.
 “And I’ll get that extra pay as well.”

 Later I realized that the week that I started my intensive study for the interview was the week that my baby turned one year old.